benshine/prettykitty/README.md

     open http://localhost:5000

 ### Stuff I'd like to do to consider this complete:

-- position the lightboxed photo in the center of the viewport
 - transitions between photos
 - ability to set a different gallery
 - concatenate all the js files together so I don't have to worry about load order